4 Justification to Use Machine Learning

-We have demonstrated that prediction is one essential goal in science.
+We have demonstrated that prediction is an essential goal in science.
 Great!
-But how does machine learning help scientists in making predictions?
+But how does machine learning help scientists make predictions?
 And, what value does it add to existing predictive modeling approaches?
 What are good reasons for using machine learning in science?

 In this chapter, we justify the use of machine learning in science both epistemically and pragmatically.

-5.1 Machine Learning has a transparent and quantifiable notion of success
+4.1 Machine Learning has a clear notion of success

 In science, the quality of models is often assessed in a lengthy and non-transparent manner.
-Social aspects such as the reputation of the researchers who developed the model, the opinion of other scientific authorities, or the amount of funding for the research programme can play as important a role in model assessment as the predictive capacity of the model (Kuhn 1997).
+Social aspects such as the reputation of the researchers who developed the model, the opinion of other scientific authorities, or the amount of funding for the research program can play as important a role in model assessment as the predictive capacity of the model [1].

 In comparison, machine learning offers a very transparent notion to assess model quality: a good model is one that has a low average prediction error on an unseen test dataset.
-The idea behind this type of assessment is that a model with a low empirical error on a test set also makes few expected errors on the task to be solved.
+The idea behind this assessment is that a model with a low empirical error on a test set is expected to make few errors on the task to be solved.
 This inference from the test to the so-called generalization error is even demonstrably correct if the test data is a random and representative data sample of the task.

-Furthermore, not only is the goal of modelling very transparent, but the feedback that researchers receive is also quick to obtain and comes in quantified form.
-In this way, scientists can check their modelling intuitions throughout the modelling process on an almost purely empirical basis and even compare their models with entirely different modelling schools.
+Furthermore, not only is the goal of modeling very transparent, but the feedback that researchers receive is also quick to obtain and comes in quantified form.
+In this way, scientists can check their modeling intuitions throughout the modeling process on an almost purely empirical basis and even compare their models with entirely different modeling schools.

-5.2 Machine learning adapts your model to the world and not the world to your model
+4.2 Machine learning adapts the model to the world

-Most approaches where models are fit to data (e.g. statistical models or simulations) come with a constrained functional form.
+Most approaches where mathematical models are fit to data, for example, statistical models or simulations, come with a constrained functional form.
 Like assuming a linear, exponential, inverse, or additive relationship between variables.
 Such constraints usually reflect the domain knowledge of the researcher.
 For example, if you know that a certain fertilizer is less effective in dry climates, you may add an interaction term.

 While incorporating domain knowledge sounds smart, it can be dangerous: Your modeling success will depend on the reliability of your domain knowledge and your skill in encoding it.
 A researcher who only knows linear models will assume linearity in all contexts, whether it is a conscious choice or not.
-Misspecified models will lead to wrong conclusions and therefore to bad science (Dennis et al. 2019).
+Misspecified models will lead to wrong conclusions and therefore to bad science [2].

 The more complex the data structures become, the more difficult it becomes to make assumptions and follow a traditional modeling approach.
 This becomes evident if we leave the realm of tabular data and consider images, text, and geospatial data.
 This is where machine learning can shine.
-Machine learning successfully handles various data types, such as tabular (Gao et al. 2020), image (Erickson et al. 2017), geospatial (Ren et al. 2021), sound (Oikarinen et al. 2019), graphs (Hu et al. 2020), or text data (Neethu and Rajasree 2013).
+Machine learning successfully handles various data types, such as tabular [5], image [6], geospatial [7], sound [8], graphs [9], or text data [10].
+There is often lots of data, but it’s not always in perfect shape:

 • Most data wasn’t produced by controlled experiments but comes from the messy world.